Divine Mantras 108

 What is the Mahamrityunjay Mantra?

-The Mahamrityunjay Mantra (also spelled Maha Mrityunjaya Mantra) is one of the oldest and most powerful mantras in the entire Vedic tradition.
-It appears in the Rig Veda (Mandala 7, Hymn 59, Verse 12), attributed to the Vedic sage Vasishtha, and is dedicated to Lord Shiva in his form as Tryambaka — the three-eyed one.
+The Mahamrityunjay Mantra (also spelled Maha Mrityunjaya Mantra) is one of the oldest and most powerful mantras in the Vedic tradition.
+It appears in the Rig Veda (Mandala 7, Hymn 59, Verse 12), attributed to sage Vasishtha, and is dedicated to Lord Shiva as Tryambaka — the three-eyed one.

 Word-by-Word Meaning of the Mahamrityunjay Mantra

-"We worship the three-eyed Lord Shiva who is the sweet fragrance of all existence and who nourishes and strengthens all living beings.
-Just as a ripe cucumber naturally falls free from its vine, may Lord Shiva liberate us from the bondage of worldly life and from the grip of death — and guide us not merely to physical immortality, but to the eternal liberation of Moksha."
+"We worship the three-eyed Lord Shiva who is the sweet fragrance of all existence and who nourishes all living beings.
+Just as a ripe cucumber naturally falls free from its vine, may Lord Shiva liberate us from the bondage of worldly life and from the grip of death — and guide us towards the eternal liberation of Moksha."

 The Legend of Markandeya